Charles Atlas: History

 Angelo Siciliano was born in Acri, Cosenza, on October 30, 1892.
 Angelino, as he was also called, moved to Brooklyn, New York, in 1904, and eventually became a leather worker.
 He tried many forms of exercise initially, using weights, pulley-style resistance, and gymnastic-style calisthenics.
 Atlas claimed that they did not build his body.
 He was inspired by other fitness and health advocates who preceded him, including world-renowned strongman Eugen Sandow and Bernarr MacFadden (a major proponent of "physical culture").
 He was too poor to join the local YMCA, so he watched how exercises were performed, then performed them at home.
 He attended the strongman shows at Coney Island, and would question the strongmen about their diets and exercise regimens after the show.
 He would read Physical Culture magazine for further information on health, strength, and physical development, and finally developed his own system of exercises that was later called "Dynamic Tension", a phrase coined by Charles Roman.

 A bully kicked sand into Siciliano's face at a beach when he was a youth, according to the story that he always told.
 At this time in his life, also according to the story, he weighed only 97 lb.
 According to several stories and claims, he was at the zoo watching a lion stretch when he thought to himself, "Does this old gentleman have any barbells, any exercisers? ...
 And it came over me. ...
 He's been pitting one muscle against another!"
 None of the exercises in the Dynamic Tension course could be attributed to how lions use their bodies.
-Other exercise courses of the time contained exercises similar to Atlas's course, particularly those marketed by Bernarr McFadden and Earle E. Liederman.
+Other exercise courses of the time contained exercises similar to Atlas's course, particularly those marketed by Bernarr Macfadden and Earle E. Liederman.

-Bernarr MacFadden, publisher of the magazine Physical Culture, dubbed Siciliano "America's Most Handsome Man" in 1921, and "America's Most Perfectly Developed Man" in a 1922 contest held in Madison Square Garden.
+Macfadden, publisher of the magazine Physical Culture, dubbed Siciliano "America's Most Handsome Man" in 1921, and "America's Most Perfectly Developed Man" in a 1922 contest held in Madison Square Garden.
 He soon took the role of strongman in the Coney Island circus side show.
 Atlas never actually won a title anywhere proclaiming him to be the "world's most perfectly developed man".

 In 1922, 30-year-old Siciliano officially changed his name to "Charles Atlas" as it sounded much more American.
 He met Frederick Tilney, a British homeopathic physician and course writer who was employed as publisher Bernarr MacFadden's "ideas man".
 Atlas and Tilney met through MacFadden, who was using Atlas as a model for a short movie titled The Road to Health.
 Atlas wrote a fitness course and then asked Tilney to edit it.
 Tilney agreed and Atlas went into business in 1922.